How to Become a Heavy or Tractor-trailer Truck Driver

 Drivers can get endorsements to their CDL that show their ability to drive a specialized type of vehicle.
 Truck drivers transporting hazardous materials (HAZMAT) must have a hazardous materials endorsement (H).
-Getting this endorsement requires an additional knowledge test and a background check.
+Getting this endorsement requires passing an additional knowledge test and a background check.

 Federal regulations require random testing of on-duty truck drivers for drug or alcohol abuse.
 In addition, truck drivers can have their CDL suspended if they are convicted of driving under the influence of alcohol or drugs or are convicted of a felony involving the use of a motor vehicle.